Information on changes to motor dealer, repairer and recycler laws.

 A brief and simple summary of the important provisions in the legislation is provided below.

 What this means for industry

 Changes have been made to the licensing arrangements for motor dealers, motor vehicle recyclers and motor vehicle repairers.
-These include:

 - an online register of licence holders which will be available on the Fair Trading website.
 The register will make it easier to identify unlicensed businesses operating in the industry

 - all licensees will be required to keep records in a prescribed format